Linear algebra and group theory: 4b. Density tricks

 \begin{theorem} For a matrix $A\in M_N(\mathbb C)$ the following conditions are equivalent, \begin{enumerate} \item The eigenvalues are different, $\lambda_i\neq\lambda_j$,

 \item The characteristic polynomial $P$ has simple roots,

 \item The discriminant of $P$ is nonzero, $\Delta(P)\neq0$, \end{enumerate} and in this case, the matrix is diagonalizable. \end{theorem}

-\begin{proof} This is indeed an upgrade of Theorem 4.12 above, by replacing the condition (3) there with the condition $\Delta(P)\neq0$, which is something much better, because it is something algorithmic, ultimately requiring only computations of determinants. \end{proof}
+\begin{proof} This is indeed an upgrade of Theorem 4.13, by replacing the condition (3) there with the condition $\Delta(P)\neq0$, which is something better, computational. \end{proof}

-As already mentioned before, one can prove that the matrices having distinct eigenvalues are ``generic'', and so the above result basically captures the whole situation.
+As mentioned before, in Theorem 4.7, one can prove that the matrices having distinct eigenvalues are ``generic'', so the above result basically captures the whole situation.
 We have in fact the following collection of density results, all being very useful:

 \begin{theorem} The following happen, inside $M_N(\mathbb C)$: \begin{enumerate} \item The invertible matrices are dense.

 \item The matrices having distinct eigenvalues are dense.

 \item The diagonalizable matrices are dense. \end{enumerate} \end{theorem}